LEAD POISONING PREVENTION

 The most common cause of childhood lead poisoning comes from lead paint dust in homes built prior to 1978.
-Even a tiny amount of lead dust can cause significant harm for young children as their brains are still developing, including behavior problems, learning disabilities, hearing damage, speech delays, and lower intelligence.
+Even a tiny amount of lead dust can cause significant harm for young children as their brains are still developing.
+A lead poisoned child may experience behavior problems, learning disabilities, hearing damage, speech delays, and lower intelligence.

-Not only is this a serious health concern among children under the age of six, but it is 100% PREVENTABLE and CHCC has the resources to help:
+Not only is lead poisoning a serious health concern among children under the age of six, but it is 100% PREVENTABLE and CHCC has the resources to help:

 -